alexamies/buddhist-dictionary/web/corpus/mulamadhyamakakarika.md

-## Nāgārjuna's Middle Way: Mulamadhyamakakarika Chinese Text 中論
+## Nāgārjuna's Middle Way: Mulamadhyamakakarika Chinese Text 龍樹中論

 Description: The Chinese text of the treatise by Nāgārjuna from the Taisho Tripitaka.
 Translated to Chinese by Kumārajīva.